AhmadRK94/RecSys-CF/README.md

  * Embarrassingly Shallow AutoEncoders (EASE): https://arxiv.org/abs/1905.03375
  * Neural Network version of EASE (NeuEASE)

-Note: the models are not tuned and the accuracies are just for demonstration.
+Note: the models are not tuned and the accuracies are just for demonstration.<br>
 Note: im not sure about my negative sampling procedure but the methods implementations are correct.